sooraj-vasan/RFID-Based-Attendance-System/README.md

 # RFID Based Attendance System

 An automated attendance tracking system using RFID technology that records student attendance and generates detailed reports.
+This is done using AT89S52 Microcontroller, EM-18 RFID reader module and FT232 USB - UART module.

 ## Table of Contents
 - [Overview](#overview)